assaf/ironium/README.md

 ## API

 Ironium has a simple API with three primary methods:
-- `pushJob` to push a job into a queue
+- `queueJob` to push a job into a queue
 - `eachJob` to process all jobs from the queue
 - `scheduleJob` to run a job on a given schedule